 And let's face it, he had way more chemistry with both Selina and Talia than he ever really had with Rachel Dawes, who was more of a twisted example of Loving a Shadow than anything else.

 Strawman Has a Point: Much of Bane's faux-populist rhetoric is appealing, particularly given that the film depicts several members of the rich and powerful as corrupt jerks.
-On the other side of the coin, it also depicts some of them as being as human as everyone else, and a rich guy who is altruistic is the main character of the series.
+On the other side of the coin, it also depicts some of them as being as human as everyone else, and the main character is a rich guy who sacrifices everything to help those less fortunate.

-Of course, as a member of the League of Shadows, he is probably not actually serious and is just saying this stuff to cause chaos and show the world what happens when law and order isn't backed up by murderous brutality.
+Of course, as a member of the League of Shadows, he is also probably just saying this stuff to cause chaos and show the world what happens when law and order isn't backed up by murderous brutality.
 He isn't truly a populist anarchist or anything like that; he just wants people to think he is.

 Matthew Modine's character Foley.
 For instance, urging caution instead of jumping into a hole that everyone knows is booby trapped is a particular example - whenever he calls Blake "a hothead" it is usually because Blake is being a hothead.
 Similarly, diverting the chase from the Stock Exchange thieve to Batman is a fairly justifiable decision - Batman, to his knowledge, was wanted for the murder of several police officers and a District Attorney, and threatening children with lethal violence and the attempted murder of the Police Commissioner.
 From what he knows, not the audience, he makes pretty defensible calls both times.
 His cowardice after the Fall of Gotham is less appealing.

 Squick: An imprisoned doctor "treats" Bruce's dislocated back by tying him to a rope hanging from the ceiling and stretching it, Bruce screaming the whole time.
 OUCH.